knightss27/mdsvex-pages/README.md

 ```

 mdsvex-pages will automatically generate [svelte-spa-router](https://github.com/ItalyPaleAle/svelte-spa-router) routes and convert the markdown files into parseable svelte files to be bundled. (using MDsveX's [compile](https://mdsvex.com/docs#use-it) function)

+Because mdsvex-pages uses MDsveX, you can write valid Svelte code in the .md files.
+Additionally, I currently use .md files as the basis as that was what I wanted to parse for my own original usage, but options allow you to change this extension to `.svx` (as used by MDsveX in their docs) or `.anything`, so you can use whatever extension you prefer.

 ---
 # Setup